emedez/schemanizer/README.md

     * approve/reject changeset
 3. **admin** - Admins can do everything that a developer or dba can plus add/edit/delete users.

+### Users

+Only admin users can create, update or delete users.
+Click on the 'Users' link from the menu bar or browse the URL http://localhost:8000/schemanizer/user/list/ to go to a page that provides links for creating, updating and deleting users.

+### Environments

+Environment refers to the name of environment for the server.
+Predefined are dev, test, and prod.
+You can create, update or delete environments at the URL http://localhost:8000/schemanizer/environments/list/ or click Data -> Environments.

+### Servers

+Server refers to the to collection of information about a MySQL server.
+Browse the URL http://localhost:8000/schemanizer/server/list/ or click Data -> Servers to go to server list page.
+In the server list page, you will be able to create, update or delete entries about a MySQL server.

+Browsing URL http://localhost:8000/schemanizer/server/discover/ or clicking Discover servers link will scan hosts in a local area network for MySQL server installations.
+This feature depends on the following Django settings:

+NMAP_HOSTS - hosts to scan, for example: '192.168.1.103/24'
+NMAP_PORTS - ports to scan, for example: '3300-3310'

+### Database Schemas and Schema Versions

+On the server list page, clicking on Create schema version link enables user to create a schema version by selecting a schema name from the list.
+Schema name is then saved as a Database Schema entry (a new entry will be created) if the schema name does not exist yet.
+New schema version entry is also created if no entry with the same checksum and schema name exists yet.

+To view database schema list, click on Data -> Database Schemas.
+To view schema version list, click on Data -> Schema Versions.

+### Changesets

+Clicking on the Data -> Changesets will show a list of changesets.
+The workflow for the changesets are the following:

+1. New changeset is submitted.
+2. Submitted changeset can either be reviewed or rejected.
+3. Rejected changesets can be updated again and will have a status similar to newly submitted changeset.
+4. Oly reviewed changesets can be approved
+5. Reviewed changesets can be rejected.
+6. Only approved changesets can be applied.

 Custom django-admin Commands